defagos/CoconutKit/README.markdown

 ### With which versions of iOS is CoconutKit compatible?
 CoconutKit should be compatible with iOS 3.2 and later (this will change as old OS versions get deprecated), both for iPhone and iPad projects.
 Please file a bug if you discover it is not the case.

+### Can I use CoconutKit with ARC projects?
+Yes, you can.
+As long as you use the .staticframework package, no additional configuration is required.

 ### How can I learn using CoconutKit?
 Learning how to use CoconutKit components always starts with header documentation.
 I try to keep documentation close to the code, that is why header documentation is rather extensive.
 All you need to know should be written there, I avoid external documentation which often gets outdated.
 After you have read this documentation, have a look at the demos and unit tests to see how the component is used in a concrete case.